Slow Scan TV (SSTV) – Analog and Digital

 Typically, the earlier amateur radio SSTV transmissions were displayed on long persistent monitors with P7 phosphor CRT.
 The duration of transmission for each frame was standardized at either 7.2 to 8 seconds.
 The 7.2-second standard was popular in Europe and Asia while the 8-second standard was used in America.
 This allowed easy synchronization based on 50 Hz or 60 Hz mains utility supply.
 The short transmission time was used to ensure that when the last line was received the first line was still visible.
 It was possible to see the whole picture in a darkened room on a P7 phosphor CRT.
 The disadvantages of the old 7.2/8s SSTV were very low frame resolution and being more prone to loss of synchronization due to noise and interference.
 The loss of synchronization could lead to the loss of a few lines or even the entire image.

 The earliest color SSTV pictures were transmitted by what is called Frame Sequential Transfer.
 Three 8s frames of RGB segregated color information were transmitted sequentially, one after another.
-At the receiver, all the three frames were stored and thereafter combined to reproduce the color picture.
+At the receiver, all three frames were stored and thereafter combined to reproduce the color picture.
 The type of transmission was not always reliable due to interference and fade-outs.
 The frame component had to be sent several times before a full acceptable quality image could be reconstructed.
 In practice, it was sometimes problematic to receive all three color channels to complete the QSO.

 To mitigate these issues, modern SSTV transmission methods use the Line Sequential transfer method.
 The principle is that it transmits a single image where each scan-line carries all three color components.
 Hence, an on-screen progressively building of image at the receiver displays the progressive picture buildup in color.
 This method where the color image is transferred in one frame is referred to as Single Frame Color (SFC) format.

-Modern SSTV protocol standards as in use today have evolved over a period of time, thanks to extensive work done by individuals like Martin Emmerson (G3OQD) and Eddy Murphy (GM3SBC), and also firms like Wraase Electronics GmbH, Germany and Robot Research Inc. USA and many other people.
+Modern SSTV protocol standards as in use today have evolved over a period of time, thanks to extensive work done by individuals like Martin Emmerson (G3OQD) and Eddy Murphy (GM3SBC), and also firms like Wraase Electronics GmbH, Germany, and Robot Research Inc. USA and many other people.
 As a consequence, today, we have a plethora of standard formats available to us with varying degrees of strengths and shortcomings.
-By-and-large, they all work well and are suited for analog SSTV under a variety of communication environments.
+By and large, they all work well and are suited for analog SSTV under a variety of communication environments.

 Here are some of the more prominent analog SSTV standards available to us.
 The offered modes may be Monochromatic or color, Additive or Composite color system, relatively fast or slower transfer rates, some suited either for noisy HF DX or others for less hostile VHF/UHF environment, etc.